krauselab/krauselab/content/members/fiona/_index.md

 - Post-graduate-Associate
 ---

-Fiona Reed is a molecular biophysics and biochemistry major in the class of 2022.
-She joined the Krause lab in her first year at Yale with the support of the STARS program and currently works on defining the role of MKL1 in megakaryocyte maturation.
-When not in lab or class, she is captain of the Yale Alpine Ski Team and plays flute in the Davenport Pops Orchestra.
+Fiona Reed graduated from Yale College in 2022 with a B.S. in molecular biophysics and biochemistry.
+She joined the Krause lab in her first year at Yale as a STARS student and performed thesis research in the lab.
+Her projects include defining the role of transcriptional coactivator MKL1 in megakaryocyte maturation and developing expansion microscopy techniques for hematopoietic cells.
+She enjoys skiing and hiking in her free time.